BestTimesToVisit.com Logo

 When is the absolute best time to visit the Sierra Nevada for hiking, and what should I pack?

 For prime hiking, aim for late June through September.
-The snow has melted from most trails, the wildflowers are spectacular, and the weather is generally warm and sunny.
+The snow has melted from most trails, the wildflowers are stunning, and the weather is generally warm and sunny.
 Definitely pack layers – mornings and evenings can still be cool at higher altitudes, even in summer.
 Good hiking boots, sunscreen, a hat, and plenty of water are non-negotiable.

 How many days do you need in Sierra Nevada, Spain?